Configure repository

 export REKKORD_CONFIG_FILE=/path/to/config.ini

-export REKKORD_USER=full
+export REKKORD_USER=admin

 rekkord add_user joe -r ReadWrite